timothy-debock/geotools/modules/unsupported/s3-geotiff/readme.md

 * `filename.tif`: The name of the geotiff file /v1/developer-guide/credentials.html#using-the-default-credential-provider-chain) is used.

-## GeoTiffs hosted other Amazon S3 compatible services
+## GeoTiffs hosted on other Amazon S3 compatible services
 Access geotiffs on S3 servers not hosted on Amazon,  e.g. https://www.minio.io/ or other.
 There are 2 steps to access the geofiff files. configure the server in the s3.properties file and then you can use the prefix as an alias to access the file in the S3GeoTiff module for geoserver.
 ### Configuration
 The S3 endpoints are configured in the s3.properties file.
 The following properties are needed for each endpoint.
 The prefix `alias` can be any value you choose in order to configure  multiple endpoints.